Key Principles of Change Management

 Calculating the Change Benefit

 The proposed benefits of a successful implementation must invariably have two properties.
 The first is that they are quantifiable or measurable.
-Typically this includes that the proposed change will improve the organisation’s bottom line whether it be through efficiencies or increased sales.
-Second, the proposed benefits will be based on a percentage adoption of the new changes by the organization.
+Typically, this includes that the proposed change will improve the organisation’s bottom line, whether it be through efficiencies or increased sales.
+Second, the proposed benefits will be based on a percentage adoption of the new changes by the organisation.

-Once the anticipated adoption levels and the business case benefit numbers are known, then it is a straightforward task of simple math to quantify the financial benefit, or dis-benefit of increased/reduced levels of adoption.
+Once the anticipated adoption levels and the business case benefit numbers are known, then it is a task of simple math to quantify the financial benefit or dis-benefit of increased/reduced levels of adoption.

-Let’s take an example of a change that is targeted at delivering $5M of in efficiencies based on 80% adoption.
-First off, huge congrats to the team for calculating the business case on more realistic expectation of 80% adoption versus 100%.
-However what if only 60% adoption is achieved?
+Let’s take an example of a change that is targeted at delivering $5m of efficiencies based on 80% adoption.
+First off, huge congrats to the team for calculating the business case on more realistic expectations of 80% adoption versus 100%.
+However, what if only 60% adoption is achieved?

 Change Benefit vs. Adoption